132nd-etcher/EASI/docs/mod_creation.md

 This process is called a `Pull Request`, and EASI will do it automatically for you.

-The disadvantage of the `Pull Request` method is that it may take some time between the moment you make your changes, and the mooment the owner of the repository accepts and merge them, so your mod will not be available immediatly.

 #### The Pull Request

+A `Pull request` is:

+1. Making changes to someone else's repository
+2. Asking that person to integrate your change into their repository

+The disadvantage of the `Pull Request` method is that it may take some time between the moment you make your changes, and the moment the owner of the repository accepts and merge them, so your mod will not be available immediately.

 ## Step 2: Name